by Pablo Jareno

 Band pull aparts

-Going from not having the band double-upped ie single band is a good way to start, then progressively doubling up the band will increase the amount of muscular tension on the muscle.
+Going from not having the band double-upped ie. a single band is a good way to start, then progressively doubling up the band will increase the amount of muscular tension on the muscle.

 Slowly the repetition speed down.